 WHAT 'SHAKESPEARE IN THE CITY WALK' IS ALL ABOUT:

-WHAT THE WALK IS ABOUT: This 90 minute leisurely tour does not go to the Globe Theatre (because everyone already knows it), instead it uncovers lesser-known monuments and locations in the City of London on the North bank of the Thames, with connections to Shakespeare's life, his friends, his loves and his work.
+This 1 hour 45 minutes leisurely tour does not go to the Globe Theatre (because everyone already knows it).
+Instead it uncovers lesser-known monuments and locations in the City of London, on the North bank of the Thames, with connections to Shakespeare's life, his friends, and his work.

 Visit the only two exact locations in London of Shakespeare houses

 See the practically unknown hidden monument created from one of Shakespeare's best-known speeches